jakobadam/RDSFactor/README.md

 * Check 'Central Server running NPS'
 * Enter the name or IP of the server running the RDSFactor server and add the shared secret

+The Network Policy server on the RD Gateway should now proxy RADIUS requests to RDSFactor.
+You can check the setup of the NPS server by running the 'Network Policy Server' application on the gateway.

+We have experienced that the 'TS GATEWAY AUTHORIZATION POLICY' blocks requests due to the condition of that policy.
+The fix is relax the requirements of the NAS port type.
+We have: Virtual (VPN), Ethernet or Cable.

 ## Logging

 Log output from the RADAR client in RD Web is output into: